 Note: The Microsoft Fax Server must be installed on the remote system for this to function.
 Do not install the Microsoft Fax Server locally when using this method.

 On the server with the fax hardware:

-Note: Do not log in as any other account, even if your account is an Administrator or is part of the Domain Administrators group.
-The User Accounts Control in Server 2008 and Server 2012 REQUIRES you to log in as the account named Administrator for you to have access to certain security functions, such as configuring a Microsoft Fax Server.
+Note: It is not recommended to log in as any other account, even if your account is an Administrator or is part of the Domain Administrators group.
+The User Accounts Control in Server 2008, Server 2012 and Server 2016 requires you to log in as the account named Administrator for you to have access to certain security functions, such as configuring a Microsoft Fax Server.